mknapik1/website/content/en/docs/tutorials/stateless-application/guestbook.md

        kubectl apply -f redis-master-service.yaml

-   {% include code.html language="yaml" file="guestbook/redis-master-service.yaml" ghlink="/docs/tutorials/stateless-application/guestbook/redis-master-service.yaml" %}
+   {{< code language="yaml" file="guestbook/redis-master-service.yaml" ghlink="/docs/tutorials/stateless-application/guestbook/redis-master-service.yaml" >}}

 **Note:** This manifest file creates a Service named `redis-master` with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.
 {: .note}